This content is viewable by Everyone

 What we offer

 From time to time, UCSF IT Security, other UC campuses and teams, as well as third parties such as SANS host educational events.
-Below are future and past events.
-Past events include recordings where available.
+Recordings are shared here.

 6/21/22 Advanced Persistent Threats (APTs) and their use of social engineering to target your organization